 when raf met robert

-The work of Robert Mapplethorpe took centre stage in Raf Simons’ spring/summer 17 show as the designer paid his fourth visit to Pitti in Florence.
+The work of Robert Mapplethorpe took center stage in Raf Simons’ spring/summer 17 show as the designer paid his fourth visit to Pitti in Florence.

 With photos featured on garments Raf style, his exercise in Mapplethorpism wasn't art-on-art the way we've so often seen it in Florence, but rather art-on-craft.
 He framed the photographer's portraits with his garments several times over, adding roomy coats and shirts and knits over tops revealing the works.
 But Mapplethorpe himself was in there, too, in tamed, untamed manes and leather porter caps.
 "When you look at Mapplethorpe's work it's also so much about him.
 With some artists their personalities don't connect to the work, but in his case it does.
 He could even shoot a flower very sexually, so you have to take that in and give it serious consideration," Simons said.
 (He'd been given free roam of the archive, although he had to get the permission of every portraitee featured, some of which couldn't be tracked down.)
 The show was the final piece in the designer's Pitti trilogy: his series of visits to the Florentine fashion week, which has meant a great deal to his work and the premise of which he understands better than any other designer.
 "I came back because of the people.
 They support you and you can do a bit more," Simons said.
 Florence is hometown to some of history's most important artist and designers.
 The city is about creation, and always about the fusion of the past and the present.

 This was exactly what Simons did with his Mapplethorpe collection, but it also showed a great understanding on his part of the boys, who are going to buy it.
-"For me it's not so important that everything is explained and analysed.
+"For me it's not so important that everything is explained and analyzed.
 If it works it works.
 I wanted to challenge myself for the Estate to make it believable hopefully to a different audience that wouldn't see Mapplethorpe's work in a gallery, contextually and curatorially.
 And also, I reach out to different generations, I think.
-Not only to people, who know a lot about art."
+Not only to people who know a lot about art."
 In this industry the eternal discussion remains: is fashion art?
 Some of us would lean towards a no, and that was the best part about Simons' collection.
 It didn't try to incorporate those Mapplethorpes into the garments, but rather display them on the garments in an appreciative way, which was ultimately quite innocent.
-It was fan art—Mapplethorpe merchandise—but the kind that will open the eyes of a new generation to one of the twentieth century's most influential photographers.
+It was fan art — Mapplethorpe merchandise — but the kind that will open the eyes of a new generation to one of the twentieth century's most influential photographers.

 Text Anders Christian Madsen